IAWM Search for New Music

 Winner: Victoria Malawey for “Chansons Innocentes” for soprano, clarinet and piano Website

-Winner: Sonja Mutić for “world, words, air and a human being” for or trombone and ensemble Website
+Winner: Sonja Mutić for “world, words, air and a human being” for trombone and ensemble Website

 The judges were Dr. Mara Gibson, Dr. Tonia Ko and Dr. Tawnie Olson.
 Dr. Ingrid Stölzel served as chair of the competition